ronoevan/Final_Project/README.md

 - Limitaion 2.
 The need to drop genome columns to reduce processing time for large datasets.
 - Limitation 3.
 While the study catalogued and used a few known variants, there is a need for improvement by expanding the variant list to include all known and relevant variants, thereby enhancing performance.
 - Limitation 4.
 Gene-Variant Caller cannot directly identify unknown variant but it groups it among ‘Other’ variants.
 This requires additional analysis to characterize the new or unknown variants.
+- Configuration (config) file is currently being integrated to allow users to change input new variables such as spike variant-specific mutations (features) of a new hCoV-19 variant, and change the nane of newly trainded Random Forest ML models.
 - The Gene-Variant Caller App is finally unveiled: https://drive.google.com/file/d/1wJr9bk5hVIZVILIrAmkMrqCHItT51y6O/view?usp=drive_web

 # Acknowledgements